Ceres Power (LON:CWR) Trading Down 14.8% – Here’s What Happened

-CWR has been the subject of several recent analyst reports.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 460 price objective on shares of Ceres Power in a report on Friday, November 7th.
-Berenberg Bank boosted their price objective on Ceres Power from GBX 300 to GBX 530 and gave the stock a “buy” rating in a research note on Wednesday.
-Two equities research analysts have rated the stock with a Buy rating, According to MarketBeat, Ceres Power currently has a consensus rating of “Buy” and an average price target of GBX 495.
+CWR has been the subject of several research reports.
+Jefferies Financial Group restated a “buy” rating and set a GBX 460 price objective on shares of Ceres Power in a research report on Friday, November 7th.
+Berenberg Bank raised their price target on Ceres Power from GBX 300 to GBX 530 and gave the stock a “buy” rating in a research report on Wednesday.
+Two research analysts have rated the stock with a Buy rating, According to MarketBeat, Ceres Power has a consensus rating of “Buy” and a consensus price target of GBX 495.

 Ceres Power Price Performance

-Ceres Power (LON:CWR – Get Free Report) last announced its earnings results on Friday, September 26th.
-The company reported GBX (10.14) EPS for the quarter.
+Ceres Power (LON:CWR – Get Free Report) last posted its quarterly earnings results on Friday, September 26th.
+The company reported GBX (10.14) earnings per share for the quarter.
 Ceres Power had a negative return on equity of 22.96% and a negative net margin of 101.69%.
-On average, analysts anticipate that Ceres Power Holdings plc will post -12.4426979 EPS for the current year.
+As a group, equities research analysts forecast that Ceres Power Holdings plc will post -12.4426979 EPS for the current fiscal year.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel